Adr4563/Comprehensive-Guide-to-Git-GitHub-GitLab-Bitbucket-SourceTree/README.md

 # This command records the changes made to the files in the local repository with a commit message
 git commit -m "Update the file README.md"

+# Merge changes from a specified branch into your current branch
+git merge branch-name

+# Push the changes to the remote repository
 git push
 ```